All minor-minimal apex obstructions with connectivity two: The 37 connectivity-2 apex obstructions with planar heavy components and more than one, but no disjoint, 2-cuts

-We next consider the connectivity-$2$ apex obstructions with planar heavy side and more than one, but no two disjoint, $2$-cuts.
-There are $37$ of these obstructions, $14$ (see \autoref{Intersecting2Cuts}) of which have more than two $2$-cuts and $23$ of (see \autoref{MoreIntersecting2Cuts}) which have exactly two $2$-cuts.
+We next consider the remaining connectivity-$2$ apex obstructions with with planar heavy components, more than one $2$-cut, and every pair of $2$-cuts intersect.
+There are $37$ of these obstructions, $14$ of which have more than two $2$-cuts (see \autoref{Intersecting2Cuts}) and $23$ of which have exactly two $2$-cuts (see \autoref{MoreIntersecting2Cuts}).